djosephsen/jq-irl/0-basics/Readme.md

  * -k turns off ssl
  * --max-time Use this to control the entire length of time a transfer can take (usually something like 300-500 seconds)
  * --connect-timeout Use this to control connect time-outs (usually something like 3-5 seconds)
- * --silent squishes extranious output leaking into stderr
+ * --silent squishes extraneous output leaking into stderr
  * -A sets a user-agent which is very polite and also metricky

 ## Intro to JQ